-U.S. weekly jobless claims drop; producer prices unexpectedly rise
+U.S. labor market strengthening; producer prices creeping up

 4 Min Read

-WASHINGTON (Reuters) - The number of Americans filing for unemployment benefits fell last week for the first time in a month and producer prices unexpectedly rose in June, likely keeping the Federal Reserve on track for a third interest rate increase this year.
+WASHINGTON (Reuters) - The number of Americans filing for unemployment benefits fell last week for the first time in a month and producer prices unexpectedly rose in June, likely keeping the Federal Reserve on course for a third interest rate increase this year.

-Persistently low layoffs point to a buoyant labor market that is sustaining economic growth, while the uptick in producer prices suggests a recent moderation in inflation was likely temporary.
+Thursday's data from the Labor Department underscored labor market buoyancy and suggested that there was enough momentum in the economy to generate some inflation, even though price pressures still remain moderate.

+"It remains hard for companies to hire skilled workers.
+Inflation isn't slip-sliding away from the Fed's goal," said Chris Rupkey, chief economist at MUFG in New York.
+"We expect they are on track to announce the start of the balance sheet unwind in September and go for the last of three rate hikes planned for this year in December."
-Initial claims for state unemployment benefits dropped 3,000 to a seasonally adjusted 247,000 for the week ended July 8, the Labor Department said on Thursday

-Claims have now been below 300,000, a threshold associated with a healthy labor market, for 123 straight weeks.
+Initial claims for state unemployment benefits dropped 3,000 to a seasonally adjusted 247,000 for the week ended July 8, the Labor Department said.
+It was the 123rd straight week that claims remained below 300,000, a threshold associated with a healthy labor market.

 That is the longest such stretch since 1970, when the labor market was smaller.
 The labor market is near full employment, with the jobless rate at 4.4 percent.

-The drop in first-time applications for jobless benefits came on the heels of data last week showing the economy created 222,000 jobs last month, the second biggest payrolls increase this year.
+The drop in first-time applications for jobless benefits followed data last week showing the economy created 222,000 jobs last month, the second biggest payrolls increase this year.

-The number of Americans on unemployment rolls dropped 20,000 to 1.95 million in the week ended July 1.
-The so-called continuing claims have now been below 2 million for 13straight weeks, pointing to shrinking labor market slack.

-A Fed survey of the economy published on Wednesday showed "labor markets tightened further for both low and high-skilled positions, particularly in the construction and IT sectors."
+A Fed survey of the economy published on Wednesday showed "labor markets tightened further for both low- and high-skilled positions, particularly in the construction and IT sectors."

 Prices for U.S. Treasuries fell, with the yield on the 30-year government bond hitting a session high.
-The dollar was trading slightly lower against a basket of currencies.
+Stocks on Wall Street were trading slightly higher, while the dollar was little changed against a basket of currencies.

-In another report, the Labor Department said its producer price index for final demand edged up 0.1 percent last month after being unchanged in May.
+In another report, the Labor Department said its producer price index for final demand edged up 0.1 percent last month amid sustained increases in the cost of services that offset declining energy prices.

-In the 12 months through June the PPI increased 2.0 percent, slowing after May's 2.4 percent advance as last year's energy-driven rise drops out of the calculation.

-Economists polled by Reuters had forecast the PPI being unchanged last month and rising 1.9 percent from a year ago.
+That followed an unchanged reading in May.
+The year-on-year increase in the PPI, however, slowed to 2.0 percent from 2.4 percent in May as last year's energy-driven rise dropped out of the calculation.
+Economists had forecast the PPI being unchanged last month and rising 1.9 percent from a year ago.

 A key gauge of underlying producer price pressures that